 The smart contract breach was fairly easy to execute, as the attacker was also the same person, who designed it.
 Despite claims of passing several audits, the code still had a “Director Lock” function set to “false”, which means that one person with director permits is able to easily make changes.
 This vulnerability (pictured above) was intentionally left in place after Bruno insisted on it being essential.
 Unfortunately, it made it possible for him to change the line being responsible for token sales (pictured below).

-Whenever an attack like this occurs, anyone can report it through the AMLT panel or widget on https://amlt.coinfirm.io.
+Whenever an attack like this occurs, anyone can report it through the AML Platform on https://platform.coinfirm.io.
 The submitted data is then analyzed and processed by our team.
 Flagging actions like these help us fight malicious actors in the crypto space, as seen below on the Coinfirm AML Risk Report created for the Oyster Protocol contract breach address:

 The Coinfirm Team